Egypt is home to a variety of interesting and unique snakes.

 One of the most unique types of snakes in Egypt is the African Egg-Eating Snake.
 As its name suggests, this snake has a specialized diet of bird eggs.

-This snake has a distinctive appearance, with a small head and a slender body that can grow up to three feet in length.
+This snake has a distinctive appearance, with a small head and a slender body that can grow up to three feet long.

 Despite their specialized diet, the African Egg-Eating Snake is not considered dangerous to humans.